 The dissertation defense focuses on the dissertation and field(s) of study within the scope of the dissertation.
-The exact time and place of this examination shall be scheduled with the committee members, the English Graduate Coordinator, and the GSAS Office at least three weeks in advance.
+The exact time and place of this examination shall be scheduled with the committee members, the English Graduate Coordinator, and the GrADS Office at least three weeks in advance.
 Upon successful completion of this examination and after acting upon the advice of the committee for an edits, the student will submit the dissertation electronically via the submission website maintained by ProQuest/UMI.
 This submission must be made by the submission deadline for the desired graduation term.
 The Graduate College will check the formatting of the submitted dissertation and may request changes before accepting the submission.
 When the dissertation has been accepted by the Graduate College, the completion of all requirements has been fulfilled, and all other final forms and items are accounted for, the degree will be awarded provided the degree conferral date for the graduation term has been reached.
-Please refer to the Academic Calendar for the relevant semester for the completion of the degree requirements.
+Please refer to the Academic Calendar for the relevant semester for the conferral date.
+The student submits the final copies of the dissertation to the Graduate College for the completion of the degree requirements.